Plan Your Tile Work

 This is our expertise, Tile and Stone, so we have expanded on these areas in the following pages.
 We have provided details on the theory behind tile in a shower, how to avoid mildew issues with ceramic tile installation, and what’s important to know if you plan to hire a Tile Contractor (asking the right questions).
 Other than that this is the time to start your tile work.

 Install Floor Tile

-Be sure you are using a slip floor to install your tile on (see installation pages).
+Be sure you are using a slip floor to install your tile on (see installation pages below).
 If you have a wood sub-floor you will want to install a backer board and you will want to put an Alkaline Resistant mesh tape to cover the seams in the backer board.
 If the mesh tape is not approved for this use, it will disappear in about two years and there is a good chance you will get cracks in your tile.

 Install Finish Fixtures